Guide to STAR Measures

 Advanced analytics capabilities enable proactive identification of members at risk for poor outcomes and targeted intervention deployment to prevent adverse events.

-Predictive Model Applications
+Predictive Model Applications:

-• Medication Non-Adherence: Predict adherence challenges before they occur.
+• Medication Non-Adherence: Predict adherence challenges before they occur

-• Care Gap Development: Anticipate preventive care needs and scheduling.
+• Care Gap Development: Anticipate preventive care needs and scheduling

-Data Sources Integration
+Data Sources Integration:

-• Claims and administrative data.
+• Claims and administrative data

-• Clinical data from EHRs.
+• Clinical EHR data

-• Social determinants of health information.
+• Social determinants of health indicators (housing, food, transportation)

-• Patient-reported outcome measures.
+• Patient-reported outcome and experience measures

-• External data sources (pharmacy, lab, imaging).
+• External data sources (pharmacy, lab, imaging)

 Implementation Considerations

-Successful predictive analytics programs require data governance, model validation, workflow integration, and continuous performance monitoring to ensure clinical relevance and operational effectiveness.
+Successful predictive analytics programs require robust data governance, model validation, workflow integration, and continuous performance monitoring to ensure clinical relevance and operational effectiveness.

 Regulatory Compliance and Future Directions

-CMS Oversight and Audit Requirements
+CMS Oversight and Requirements

-Audit Framework Components
+Oversight Framework Components

 Compliance Obligations

-Upcoming Changes to STAR Measures
+Upcoming Changes to Star Measures

-New Measure Additions
+New Measure Additions:

 Methodological Updates